The People of Hanover

 As we walked around, my preconceived ideas about the area faded away.
 I expected to be confronted by tattooed criminals and empty streets, but instead I was met with a bustling environment, people going about their day, kids en route home from school, taxis picking people up.
 Everyone, young and old, seemed to know each other.

 Some members of the community of Hanover weren’t happy with my presence.
 Some people told me not to dare photograph them; they were humans who didn’t want their privacy invaded as it has been over the years.
 What was just a personal assignment to decriminalize the people of Hanover Park began unfolding other facets of the Cape Flats and Cape Town at large.
 These included the divide between people in such close proximity to each other, the blatant culture of racial, and economic division, the mistrust and false narratives about people of colour, which influence how white people—even beloved liberals—interact with people from less fortunate communities on the fringes of Cape Town.
-These facets made me realize how the government and the media are central in dividing of this city of two worlds.
+These facets made me realize how the government and the media are central in dividing this city in two worlds.

 One of the first people I encountered was a father carrying his infant daughter.
 Immediately, I knew that among all the danger, love and peace was also present.
 That baby’s curious eyes stared into my lens as I took a picture of her, while her father assured me that I was welcome and I had nothing to fear. ❖